The Govindjee and Rajni Govindjee Award for Excellence

-Applications are now being accepted for the Govindjee and Rajni Govindjee Award for Excellence in Biological Research.
+Applications will be accepted, only in odd years, for the Govindjee and Rajni Govindjee Award for Excellence in Biological Research.

 Govindjee is Professor Emeritus of Biochemistry, Biophysics and Plant Biology at the University of Illinois.
 He studied with the founding fathers of photosynthesis research and Govindjee now stands among the discipline's luminaries.
 From his seminal research on the mechanisms of Photosystem II and chlorophyll fluorescence by plants to his recent unique work on the history of photosynthesis research, Govindjee's scientific reach and impact are considerable.
 He once was introduced with the opening assertion, "We depend upon photosynthesis and photosynthesis depends upon Govindjee."
 Dr. Rajni Govindjee, who also studied with the founding fathers of photosynthesis research, made fundamental discoveries on the two-light effect and two-pigment system in the Hill Reaction in chloroplasts and then on the molecular mechanism of proton transport in bacteriorhodopsin from Halobacterium halobium, using site-directed mutants.